 - Confusion over tenancy by the entireties - Joint ownership of assets by spouses does not protect you, however, if assets qualify and are owned jointly as tenants by the entireties, you may be protected.

 - Purchasing the wrong investments due to biased advice - Beware of the advisor who makes a commission from your business.
 Consult with other qualified advisors, such as your CPA, your lawyer or your pension advisor.

 - Failure to ensure protection of medical practice assets - Allow qualified tax and legal advisors to help you structure the best medical practice strategy for creditor protection.

 - Failure to coordinate all aspects of estate planning - Beneficiary designations, bypass trusts, family trusts and homestead planning must all be properly structured and coordinated to minimize exposure to risk.

 - Failure to get proper individualized advice from a competent Florida lawyer - Trying to follow generalized advice intended for a mass audience or information given by non-specialists can cause significant damage instead of providing the protection that should be in place.

 The Practice Areas of Gassman, Crotty & Denicolo, P.A.

-Our weekly newsletter provides updates, comments, and insight on Florida estate planning and creditor protection developments for lawyers, CPAs, and other planning professionals.
+Our monthly newsletter (“The Thursday Report”) provides updates, comments, and insight on Florida estate planning and personal planning developments for lawyers, CPAs, and other professionals.